brjt23/kafka-streamer/README.md

  The bindings are the same than in the Tag 1.0.
  - Tag 3.0: This tag contains a not passing contract test for destination binder uppercase
  - Tag 4.0: This tag passes the contract test for destination binder uppercase
+ - Tag 5.0: This tag contains a passing test for a reactive source using a supplier.